polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/icicle-kit-user-guide/icicle-kit-user-guide.md

 ![](./images/icicle-kit-terminals.png)

-MMUART0 displays the Hart Software Service (HSS) boot messages and U-Boot messages.
-MMUART1 displays Linux boot messages and provides a Linux prompt.
+MMUART0 displays the Hart Software Service (HSS) boot messages.
+MMUART1 displays U-Boot messages, Linux boot messages and provides a Linux prompt.
 The default user name is "root".
 No password is required.
 If a password is requested at any stage "microchip" is used as default password.

 <a name="updating"></a>